SiriDB/siridb-http/README.md

 - `query`
 - `insert`

-The result for an event contains a status code and response object.
+The result for an event contains a status code and data object.
 The status codes are equal to HTTP status codes.
 For example the success code is 200.
-When the status code is anything other than 200, the response object will be a string representing the error message.
+When the status code is anything other than 200, the data object will be a string representing the error message.

 Example of using Socket.io with HTML/JavaScript:
 ```html